-Ouch!
+First, the bad news: The cost for a one-day, one-park admission to the Magic Kingdom has gone up to as much as $129 Ouch!
 That's not chump change.
 It's critical to understand how the program works so that you can make an informed decision and maximize your savings.

 Variable Pricing and 1-Day Passes

-Following the lead of Universal Studios Hollywood, Disney World switched its 1-day passes (and only its 1-day passes) to a variable pricing model.
+Following the lead of Universal Studios Hollywood, Disney World switched its 1-day passes (and only its 1-day passes) to a variable pricing model starting in 2016.
 It's similar to airlines and hotels, which charge more, based on demand, during peak seasons.
+The practice is also known as "surge pricing."

 The resort has assigned three categories for 1-day passes: Value, Regular, and Peak.
 As the names imply, Value tickets cost less during lower-attendance times of the year such as September, while Peak tickets cost more during busy times of the year such as spring break, early summer, and the days leading up to and following Christmas.

 Remember that surge pricing is not in effect for multi-day passes.
 But you might still get a better value by visiting during lower-demand times of year when you'd encounter smaller crowds and less wait times, and you'd be able to get on more rides and enjoy the parks more

-An 8-day Disney World ticket with Park Hopper and Water Park Fun & More, for example, which includes unlimited admission among the 4 theme parks for 8 days plus 8 visits to any combination of the resort's two water parks, a round of golf, a round of miniature golf, or Disney's Wide World of Sports Complex, costs $475.
+Yes, multi-day passes have gone up.
+However, multi-day tickets, particularly the 5- through 10-day passes, still offer substantial savings.
+An 8-day Disney World ticket with "Park Hopper Plus," which includes unlimited admission among the 4 theme parks for 8 days plus 8 visits to any combination of the resort's two water parks, a round of golf, a round of miniature golf, or Disney's Wide World of Sports Complex, costs $525.
 (All examples included here, unless noted, are based on tickets for ages 10 and older.
 Tickets for ages 3 to 9 cost less; children under 3 are admitted free.)
-That's about $59 per day, which is fairly reasonable considering all of the options.
-A comparable 10-day pass costs $495, just $20 more than the 8-day option.
-That brings the per-day cost down to $49.50, which is a pretty good deal.
+That's about $66 per day, which is fairly reasonable considering all of the options.
+A comparable 10-day pass costs $545, just $20 more than the 8-day option.
+That brings the per-day cost down to $54.50, which is a pretty good deal.

 Of course, the Disney folks are no fools.
 Guests staying longer on their property will spend more money for hotels, food, and merchandise, AND they won't be escaping to Universal Orlando to visit The Wizarding World of Harry Potter or other nearby parks.

 BEWARE, however.
 Unlike Disney's unused tickets from years ago, which were good indefinitely, current tickets expire 14 days after first use.
 And effective 2015, Disney World no longer offers visitors the opportunity to purchase a no-expiration option for multi-day passes.
-Therefore, you should only buy passes for the number of days you would be able to use them for an upcoming visit.
+Therefore, you should only buy passes for the number of days you would actually be able to use them for an upcoming visit.
 Note also that passes are non-transferable, so be sure that each member of your party has his or her own ticket.